CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/Final_Project-Portfolio/README.md

-# Cody-Nicholson96.github.io
+# Final Project - Intro to HTML and CSS
-Code for my portfolio website
+This directory contains the code for my first portfolio website